Easy Watermelon Sorbet (No Ice Cream Maker Needed)

 • Blender or food processor

-• Serve immediately for a soft serve style texture, or transfer to a container and freeze for 1 to 2 hours for a firmer, scoopable sorbet.
+3. Serve or Freeze: Serve immediately for a soft-serve texture, or transfer to an airtight container and freeze for 1 to 2 hours for a firmer, scoopable sorbet.

 Notes

-• A pinch of chili salt or Tajin takes this in a fun, bold direction if that’s your thing.
+• A pinch of chili salt or Tajin on top of a scoop takes this in a fun, bold direction if that's your thing.
+It's one of those combinations that sounds like it doesn't work and then immediately makes sense the first time you try it.

 More recipes you'll love